 Family and Friends

 Many people start their business with money borrowed from family and friends.
-Using them as initial investors can help you stay out of debt, meaning that you can wait to get a small business loan when you need to borrow a larger sum.
+Using them as initial investors can help you stay out of commercial debt, meaning that you can wait to apply for a small business loan when you might need to borrow a larger sum.

 Getting Your Finances Ready for Small Business Ownership

-You may also want to make sure you’re not carrying credit card debt when you start your small business.
-By wiping out your credit card debt, it’s also one less thing to worry about when you’re trying to make your business turn profit.
-If you are carrying credit card debt, consolidating with a personal loan may help you pay it off faster and at a lower interest rate.
+You may also consider taking care of existing credit card debt so that you aren’t carrying any when you start your small business.
+Paying down your credit card debt could potentially mean one less thing to worry about when you’re trying to make your business turn a profit.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s

 Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.